Medicare enrollment periods — the windows that matter and the penalties for missing them

 Understanding these windows is probably the single most practical thing you can do to help your parent avoid expensive mistakes.

-Specifically, it starts three months before the month they turn 65, includes the month they turn 65, and extends three months after the month they turn 65.
+The big one is called the Initial Enrollment Period.
+It's seven months long, centered on your parent's 65th birthday.
+It starts three months before the month they turn 65, includes the birthday month, and extends three months after.
 So if your parent turns 65 in May, their Initial Enrollment Period runs from February through August.

 If your parent enrolls before their 65th birthday, Part A and B coverage starts on the first day of the month they turn 65.
-If they enroll during the month they turn 65, coverage starts on the first day of that month.
-If they enroll after their birthday month, there's a delay—coverage starts on the first day of the month after they enroll.
+If they enroll during the birthday month, coverage starts on the first day of that month.
+If they enroll after the birthday month, there's a delay and coverage starts on the first day of the month after enrollment.
+Enrolling before or during the birthday month avoids a gap in coverage.

 If They're Still Working at 65: Special Rules Apply